Saratoga County EOC distributed 1,100 Thanksgiving Baskets to families in need

 BALLSTON SPA, N.Y.
 (NEWS10) — The Saratoga County Economic Opportunity Council donated and distributed 1,100 Thanksgiving meals to families in need this past Saturday and Sunday.

 Volunteers put together Thanksgiving meals for over 5,000 Saratoga County residents.
-Each family received a bag of canned goods, potatoes, bread, fresh produce and stuffing.
-They also received gift cards fro, Hannaford and Stewarts for a turkey and dairy products.
+Each family received a bag of canned goods, potatoes, bread, fresh produce, and stuffing.
+They also received gift cards from Hannaford and Stewarts for a turkey and dairy products.

 Over the weekend, across four different sites volunteers partipicated in the Saratoga County EOC annual Thanksgiving basket project.